-If you have questions or concerns about your student’s CUC experience but you don’t know who to contact, the Division of Student Services and the Dean of Students office are good places to start.
-Student Services is open from 8:30 a.m. - 4:30 p.m., Monday through Friday, except on holidays when the University is closed.
+If you have questions or concerns about your student’s CUC experience but you don’t know who to contact, the Division of Student Life and the Dean of Students office are good places to start.
+The Office of the Dean of Students is open from 8:30 a.m. - 4:30 p.m., Monday through Friday, except on holidays when the University is closed.
 The phone number is (708) 209-3005.
 You can also be connected to the appropriate residence hall staff members by calling this number.

-In addition, The Office of Student Leadership and Involvement (OSI) is another point of contact.
-The staff in OSI coordinate parent programming such as Family Weekend and communicate with parents and families through periodic emails and newsletters.
-You can contact Rachel Tobin, Assistant Director for Student Involvement and Parent Programs, at (708) 488-4215 or studentactivities@CUChicago.edu.
+In addition, The Office of Student Transitions & Family Programs coordinate parent programming such as Family Weekend and communicate with parents and families through periodic emails and newsletters.
+You can contact Rachel Tobin, Director of Student Transitions & Family Programs, at (708) 209-3036 or Rachel.Tobin@CUChicago.edu.

-Additional hepful information for parents can be found on the links listed below:
+Additional helpful information for parents can be found on the links listed below:

 Access to Student Records

 The Family Educational Rights & Privacy Act (FERPA), otherwise known as the Buckley Amendment, is a federal law that ensures the privacy of your student’s educational records.
 Once a student turns 18 or enters a college or university, they gain primary responsibility for determining who is able to access their educational record.

 Students will receive a release form when they attend Jump Start and students and their families will learn more about FERPA during the program.
 More information about FERPA, and the federal office overseeing compliance, can be found here.